 - Administering to the estate of a deceased loved one

-When making the key decisions that protect your family and loved ones, the will and estate lawyers at Stevenson Luchies & Legh will be a great help in forming your estate plan.
+When making the key decisions that protect your family and loved ones, the will and estate lawyers at Stevenson Luchies & Legh are ready to help you form your estate plan.

 Probate and Estate Litigation

 Whether you are appointed as executor under a Will and need assistance with the Probate and handling of the estate, or are a beneficiary needing advice about your share of an estate, we are able to provide you with advice and options concerning estate matters.